huirad/rpi_home_metering/README.md

   * Store static website data on ramdisk/tmpfs?
   * Separate code and data: store RRD database on USB flash drive instead on SD-Card with Raspbian OS.
   * Reduce log files written on SD-Card by OS and services
+  * Use larger SD-Card to allow better wear leveling
+  * See e.g. [here] (http://www.ideaheap.com/2013/07/stopping-sd-card-corruption-on-a-raspberry-pi/) or  [there](http://raspberrypi.stackexchange.com/questions/169/how-can-i-extend-the-life-of-my-sd-card)
 * Stability of RF sensor connection:
   * Occasionally the connection between TFA Nexus and a remote sensor breaks for unknown reasons.
 * Accuracy of humidity measurements: